rails/rails/guides/source/association_basics.md

 end
 ```

+In this example, the `find_by_book_prefix` method is added to the `books`
+association of the `Author` model.
+This custom method allows you to find `books`
+based on a specific prefix of the `book_number`.

-If you have an extension that should be shared by many associations, you can use a named extension module.
+If you have an extension that should be shared by multiple associations, you can
+use a named extension module.
 For example:

 ```ruby
 module FindRecentExtension